ibm-cloud-docs/cephaas/getting-started-fusionaas.md

    **Subscription term**

    Choose your subscription term to optimize costs:
-   - **3 years**: Standard subscription term
+   - **3 years**: Standard subscription term with flexible monthly commitments
-   - **4 years**: Extended subscription with cost savings
-   - **5 years**: Maximum subscription term with optimal cost savings

-4. For Compute infrastructure:
+4. For Compute infrastructure, select from the following AI solutions:

-   - Select from recommended configurations or customize your deployment
-   - Choose AI solutions (Integrated AI, Data Lakehouse) or Application platform options
+   **Integrated AI**
+   - 256 vCPUs
+   - 2304 GB memory
+   - 4 GPUs
+   - 22.3 TiB usable storage capacity

+   **Data Lakehouse (Small)**
+   - 640 vCPUs
+   - 4352 GB memory
+   - 8 GPUs
+   - 74.5 TiB usable storage capacity

+   **Application platform**

+   Choose from availability zone configurations:
+   - **1 Availability Zone (XSmall)**: 128 vCPUs, 1280 GB memory, 0 GPUs, 18.6 TB usable storage capacity
+   - **1 Availability Zone (Small)**: 256 vCPUs, 1024 GB memory, 0 GPUs, 37.2 usable storage capacity
+   - **1 Availability Zone (Medium)**: 512 vCPUs, 2816 GB memory, 0 GPUs, 52.1 TiB usable storage capacity
+   - **1 Availability Zone (Large)**: 1024 vCPUs, 4096 GB memory, 0 GPUs, 81.9 TiB usable storage capacity
-   - Specify vCPUs, memory, GPUs, and usable storage capacity
+   - **1 Availability Zone (XLarge)**: 1920 vCPUs, 7424 GB memory, 0 GPUs, 119.1 TiB usable storage capacity
-   - Configure availability zones based on your requirements

-5. For Storage infrastructure:
-   - Select the storage tier: **Performance** or **Capacity**
-   - Enter the total storage capacity in TB
+5. Review the total estimated cost in the summary panel.
-   - Performance tier: 100 TB to 800 TB
-   - Capacity tier: 800 TB to 3,200 TB

-6. Click **Get consultation** to submit your configuration and request a consultation.
+6. Click **Get consultation** to submit your configuration and request a consultation with IBM experts.

-7. Complete the consultation request form with your contact details and requirements:
-   - Organization information
-   - Desired billing options (Compute, Storage, or both)
-   - Estimated capacity needs
-   - Timeline for deployment
-   - Any specific compliance or regulatory requirements

-8. Submit the form to generate a **Confirmation ID**.

-9. You will receive:
-   - On-screen confirmation with your consultation ID
-   - Email confirmation with your configuration details
-   - Notification sent to IBM sales team

-10. An IBM representative will contact you within 1-2 business days to discuss pricing and next steps.

-After discussions and approvals, the IBM representative will provide detailed pricing and place your order.
-You will receive order details and a tracking link via email.
-Track your order status from your {{site.data.keyword.cloud_notm}} account dashboard.
+After your consultation and approval, your IBM representative will place your order.
+You will receive order confirmation and tracking information via email.

 The hardware includes optimized racks, servers, storage, networking switches, and integrated software that connects to {{site.data.keyword.cloud_notm}}.
 IBM owns and maintains the hardware, and the service infrastructure is installed in your designated data center.
 {: note}

+## Tracking your order
+{: #track-order}
+{: step}

+After your order is placed, you can track its status from the {{site.data.keyword.cloud_notm}} console.

+1. Log in to the {{site.data.keyword.cloud_notm}} console.

+2. Navigate to **Fusion as a Service** > **Deployments**.

+3. The Deployments page displays a welcome message: "Welcome!
+Your order is on its way."

+4. Your IBM representative will soon contact you to assist with the setup.
+Meanwhile, explore the responsibilities for your deployment by clicking **Review responsibilities**.

+5. The page displays your orders with the following information:
+   - **Order ID**: Unique identifier for your order
+   - **Subscription term**: Duration of your subscription (for example, 3 years)
+   - **Tier**: Infrastructure type (Compute or Storage)
+   - **Deployment preparation**: Status indicator showing preparation progress

+6. For Compute orders, the deployment preparation status shows as **Not started** until you begin the preparation process.

+7. For Storage orders, the deployment preparation status shows as **Completed** after the order is processed.

 ## Preparing your deployment
 {: #prepare-deployment}
 {: step}

-After your order is processed, you will receive an email with a **Prepare deployment** link from your IBM representative.
-This link directs you to the deployment dashboard where you can configure your deployment settings.
+After your order is confirmed, you need to prepare your deployment by configuring the satellite location and deployment details.

-### Access the deployment dashboard
-{: #access-deployment-dashboard}

-1. Check your email for the **Prepare deployment** link from your IBM representative.
-2. Click the link to access the deployment dashboard.
-3. The dashboard displays your orders with deployment preparation status.

 ### Configure deployment settings
 {: #configure-deployment}

+1. From the Deployments page, locate your Compute order.

-1. Click **Prepare deployment** from your order.
+2. Click **Prepare deployment** next to your order.

-2. The **Prepare deployment** side panel opens.
+3. The **Prepare deployment** side panel opens.
 Configure the following settings:

    **Satellite location**